ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. summary::
         Elliptic curve key pair: both the private and public key.

+    .. param:: curve
+        A value of type `psa_ecc_family_t` that identifies the ECC curve family to be used.

     The size of an elliptic curve key is the bit size associated with the curve, that is, the bit size of :math:`q`` for a curve over a field :math:`\mathbb{F}_q`.
     See the documentation of each elliptic curve family for details.

-    .. param:: curve
-        A value of type `psa_ecc_family_t` that identifies the ECC curve family to be used.

     .. subsection:: Compatible algorithms

+        :numref:`tab-ecc-key-pair-algorithms` shows the compatible algorithms for each type of elliptic curve key-pair.

+        .. list-table:: Compatible algorithms for elliptic curve key-pairs
+            :name: tab-ecc-key-pair-algorithms
+            :class: longtable
+            :widths: 1,4
+            :header-rows: 1

+            *   -   Curve type
+                -   Compatible algorithms
+            *   -   Weierstrass
-        elliptic curve key pairs can be used in Asymmetric signature and Key agreement algorithms.
+                -   Weierstrass curve key-pairs can be used in asymmetric signature and key agreement algorithms.

+                    | `PSA_ALG_DETERMINISTIC_ECDSA`
+                    | `PSA_ALG_ECDSA`
+                    | `PSA_ALG_ECDSA_ANY`
+                    | `PSA_ALG_ECDH`
+            *   -   Montgomery
+                -   Montgomery curve key-pairs can only be used in key agreement algorithms.

+                    | `PSA_ALG_ECDH`
+            *   -   Twisted Edwards
+                -   Twisted Edwards curve key-pairs can only be used in asymmetric signature algorithms.

+                    | `PSA_ALG_PURE_EDDSA`
+                    | `PSA_ALG_ED25519PH` (Edwards25519 only)
+                    | `PSA_ALG_ED448PH` (Edwards448 only)

+    .. subsection:: Key format

-        The set of compatible algorithms depends on the elliptic curve key family.
-See the elliptic curve family for details.
+        The data format for import and export of the key-pair depends on the type of elliptic curve.
+        :numref:`tab-ecc-key-pair-format` shows the format for each type of elliptic curve key-pair.

+        See `PSA_KEY_TYPE_ECC_PUBLIC_KEY` for the data format used when exporting the public key with `psa_export_public_key()`.

+        .. list-table:: Key-pair formats for elliptic curve keys
+            :name: tab-ecc-key-pair-format
+            :class: longtable
+            :widths: 1,4
+            :header-rows: 1

+            *   -   Curve type
+                -   Key pair format
+            *   -   Weierstrass
+                -   The key data is the content of the ``privateKey`` field of the ``ECPrivateKey`` format defined by :RFC-title:`5915`.

+                    This is a :math:`\lceil{m/8}\rceil`-byte string in big-endian order, where :math:`m` is the key size in bits.

+            *   -   Montgomery
+                -   The key data is the scalar value of the 'private key' in little-endian order as defined by :RFC-title:`7748#6`.
+                    The value must have the forced bits set to zero or one as specified by ``decodeScalar25519()`` and ``decodeScalar448()`` in :RFC:`7748#5`.

+                    This is a :math:`\lceil{m/8}\rceil`-byte string where :math:`m` is the key size in bits.
+                    This is 32 bytes for Curve25519, and 56 bytes for Curve448.

+            *   -   Twisted Edwards
+                -   The key data is the private key, as defined by :RFC-title:`8032`.

+                    This is a 32-byte string for Edwards25519, and a 57-byte string for Edwards448.

+    .. subsection:: Key derivation

+        The key derivation method used when calling `psa_key_derivation_output_key()` depends on the type of elliptic curve.
+        :numref:`tab-ecc-key-derivation` shows the derivation method for each type of elliptic curve key.

+        .. list-table:: Key derivation for elliptic curve keys
+            :name: tab-ecc-key-derivation
+            :class: longtable
+            :widths: 1,4
+            :header-rows: 1

+            *   -   Curve type
+                -   Key derivation
+            *   -   Weierstrass
+                -   A Weierstrass elliptic curve private key is :math:`d \in [1, N - 1]`, where :math:`N` is the order of the curve's base point for ECC.

+                    Let :math:`m` be the bit size of :math:`N`, such that :math:`2^{m-1} \leq N < 2^m`.
+This function generates the private key using the following process:

+                    1. Draw a byte string of length :math:`\lceil{m/8}\rceil` bytes.
+                    #.
+If :math:`m` is not a multiple of 8, set the most significant :math:`8 * \lceil{m/8}\rceil - m`` bits of the first byte in the string to zero.
+                    #.
+Convert the string to integer :math:`k` by decoding it as a big-endian byte-string.
+                    #.
+If :math:`k > N-2`, discard the result and return to step 1.
+                    #.
+Output :math:`d = k + 1` as the private key.

+                    This method allows compliance to NIST standards, specifically the methods titled *Key-Pair Generation by Testing Candidates* in :cite:`SP800-56A` §5.6.1.2.2 or :cite-title:`FIPS186-4` §B.4.2.

+            *   -   Montgomery
+                -   Draw a byte string whose length is determined by the curve, and set the mandatory bits accordingly.
+                    That is:

+                    *   Curve25519 (`PSA_ECC_FAMILY_MONTGOMERY`, 255 bits): draw a 32-byte string and process it as specified in :RFC-title:`7748#5`.
+                    *   Curve448 (`PSA_ECC_FAMILY_MONTGOMERY`, 448 bits): draw a 56-byte string and process it as specified in :RFC:`7748#5`.

+            *   -   Twisted Edwards
+                -   Draw a byte string whose length is determined by the curve, and use this as the private key.
+                    That is:

+                    *   Ed25519 (`PSA_ECC_FAMILY_MONTGOMERY`, 255 bits): draw a 32-byte string.
+                    *   Ed448 (`PSA_ECC_FAMILY_MONTGOMERY`, 448 bits): draw a 57-byte string.

 .. macro:: PSA_KEY_TYPE_ECC_PUBLIC_KEY
     :definition: /* specification-defined value */